-This epic boardwalk west of Toronto cuts through a giant marsh
+This epic boardwalk in Ontario cuts through a giant marsh

 It might be Canada’s second smallest national park, but what Point Pelee lacks in size, it makes up for in natural beauty.

 Located in Essex County at the southernmost point of the Canadian mainland, Point Pelee National Park has a handful of sights and activities to take in, with the most popular being this epic marsh boardwalk.